Dual Laser Configuration

 ULS manufactures high-quality laser sources that operate reliably for many years.
 However, all laser sources eventually require service.
-Dual Laser Configuration essentially eliminates downtime by providing an inherently redundant system.
+Dual Laser Configuration essentially eliminates downtime by providing an inherently redundant laser system.
 If one laser source requires replacement or repair, the other laser source can continue to operate.
-When the laser service has been completed, the laser can be re-installed giving the system a higher power output.
+When the laser service has been completed, the laser can be re-installed and returned to its previous power output level.

 Improves Laser System Performance

-In ULS systems with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, such is the case with other laser systems (also known as laser cutters, laser engravers, or laser markers).
-This allows all ULS optical elements to be small and lightweight, improving system performance.
+In laser cutting, engraving, and marking machines with Dual Laser Configuration, the combination of the two beams occurs within the system itself instead of in the carriage, as is the case with other laser systems (also known as laser cutters, laser engravers, or laser markers).
+This allows all ULS optical elements to be small and lightweight, thereby improving system performance.

 Enables Other Unique Universal Features